295: No Such Thing As A 200m Baguette

 who would take them to all the crime spots.

-The whole transport system with the Boston police, a couple years ago, they added to their fleet a ice cream truck.
+The whole transport system with the Boston Police, a couple years ago, they added to their fleet a ice cream truck.
+It's a part of an ice cream truck, which is run by the police.

 What for?

-They're not luring criminals out with Mr.
+They're not luring criminals out with Mr. Whippies.

+That doesn't make any sense.
 Because you just have a queue of small child, small child, small child, massive criminal.

-Holy ice cream.
+Holy ice cream, prize.

 I don't need your pity, plants.

-Just a thing about putting people in the stock, specifically in Boston and in New England.
+We're gonna have to move on fairly soon-ish to our next fact.
+Just a thing about putting people in the stocks, specifically in Boston and in New England.

-They just got way more into it than the English have been, so they brought it over from England when they came.
+They just got way more into it than the English have been.
+So they brought it over from England when they came.

-And then, because they were all Puritan and everything, they added a whole bunch bunch of other crimes basically.
+And then, because they were all Puritan and everything, they added a whole bunch of other crimes basically.
+So, in Britain and in England, then usually you went in the stocks if you stole something.

-But in Boston, it really did tend to be that you'd if you blasphemed, then you always got it.
+But in Boston, it really did tend to be that you'd, um, if you blasphemed, then you always got it.
+If again, if you publicly kissed your wife, then you got it.

-If you're an adulterer, you got it.
+Um, if you're an adulterer, you got it.

 And we used to have that in Britain, you'd have a big A branded on you.

-So sometimes you'd be in the stocks, and if you'd been found guilty of adultery, then you'd have a big A that was branded on you, and you'd have to wear it on your sort of shirt, and you'd have to wear that A for say a year.
+So, sometimes you'd be in the stocks, and if you've been found guilty of adultery, then you'd have a big A that was branded on you, and you'd have to wear it on your sort of shirt, and you'd have have to wear that A for say a year, and then everyone knows you're an adulterer.

-He was a terrible, terrible husband.
+he was a terrible husband, he was a terrible, terrible husband.

-They don't bring that storyline into it much, though.
+They don't bring that storyline into it much, though

-But anyway, the Americans added up all the other letters.
+we know, we know.
+But um, anyway, the Americans added up all the other letters, so they went through the alphabet.

-You got a D for drunkenness, not allowed to be drunk ever.
+So, you got a B if you were blasphemous, you got a D for drunkenness, not allowed to be drunk, ever.
+You got an I for incest,

+very bad, not into that.
 And they sort of did.

 Wow.

 They completed the alphabet with all the various different crimes.
+They must have struggled a bit with X and Z.

-They had to get away from the Z.
+They had to get away from the Z. Xenophobe, zebra theft.

-My fact is that five of the main types of French baguette are called flute, fisselle, Viennese, salmentine and bastard.
+It is time for fact number two, and that is Andy.
+My fact is is that five of the main types of French baguette are called flute, fisselle, viennese, salmentine and bastard.

 So